Did you know that Atlantic puffins spend most of their lives at sea, but return to land to form breeding colonies during

 Iceland is one of those colonies because in spring time they come over here for nesting and Iceland is the breeding home for about 60 percent of the world's Atlantic puffins.
 Puffins can be seen in Iceland from early April until September each year.

 There are more than one puffin species but the one that breeds in Iceland is the so called Atlantic Puffin.
 What makes them special is the penguin like colour with a very colourful beak.

 The beak fades to gray during the winter but blooms into orange colour in the spring time.
 Pretty amazing and probably to attract potential mates.

 Puffins are sea-birds and use the waves for resting when not swimming.
 They are excellent swimmers using their wings to stroke underwater.
-Also they are great divers and can dive up to 60 meters.
+Also they are great divers and can dive up to 60 metres.

 Their favourite food is probably herring and sand eels.
 They are not only good swimmers but can also flap their wings very fast up to 400 times pr minute and can reach speeds of 80 km an hour.
 As you can hear puffins are not only cute, but also quite smart.

 Where to find puffins in Iceland